GuanceCloud/guance-docs/docs/en/datakit/datakit-daemonset-deploy.md

 - **ENV_ENABLE_ELECTION_NAMESPACE_TAG**

-    When this option is turned on, all election classes are collected with an extra tag of `election_namespace=<your-election-namespace>`, which may result in some timeline growth. ([:octicons-tag-24: Version-1.4.7](changelog.md#cl-1.4.7))
+    When this option is turned on, all election classes are collected with an extra tag of `election_namespace=<your-election-namespace>`, which may result in some timeline growth [:octicons-tag-24: Version-1.4.7](changelog.md#cl-1.4.7)

     **Type**: Boolean